Russian athletes allowed to compete as neutrals at next year’s Paralympics

 The partial suspension will mean Russia will be barred from team events, and entry in any Paralympic discipline will be subject to approval from the relevant international sports federation.

-IPC member nations had voted 74-65 against a full suspension for Russia, with 13 abstentions.
+IPC member nations voted 74-65 against a full suspension for Russia, with 13 abstentions.

-Russia can appeal against the partial suspension, with the IPC set to hold similar votes regarding Belarus’ Paralympic committee later in the day.
+Belarusian athletes can also compete as neutrals after IPC members voted for a partial suspension of their country’s Paralympic committee.
+The vote was 79-59 in favour of a partial suspension, with nine abstentions.

 The IPC decision comes in the same week that UEFA’s executive committee passed a motion supporting the return of Russian teams to Under-17 boys’ and girls’ competitions.